Hekta/Passwords-CH/README.md

 - Configs:

- - password-required-for-all-players: If true, all players will have to register a password to play, if false, only the players who will choose to register a password will have to enter it each connections.
+ - password-required: If true, all players will have to register a password to play, if false, only the players who will choose to register a password will have to enter it each connections.

- - password-min-length: Minimum of characters a password must contain.
+ - attempts-allowed: Number of attempts allowed.
+If a player exceeds the attempts limit, he will be kicked (0 to disable it).

- - number-of-attempts-allowed: If a player exceeds the attempts limit, he will be kicked (0 to disable it).
+ - time-limit: In seconds.
+After the time limit, if a player is not authenticated, he will be kicked (0 to disable it).

- - time-limit-in-seconds-for-authentication: After this time limit, if a player is not authenticated, he will be kicked (0 to disable it).
+ - min-length: Minimum of characters a password must contain.

  - purge-on-startup: If true, on startup and /reload, the passwords of players considered inactive will be automatically removed from the database.

- - days-of-inactivity-for-purge: If a player has not connected since this number of days, it is considered inactive.
+ - max-inactivity: In days.
+If a player has not connected since this number of days, it is considered inactive.